Interventional cardiology: Procedures

 Coronary thrombectomy involves the removal of a thrombus (blood clot) from the coronary arteries.

 Open heart surgery of the heart is performed by a cardiothoracic surgeon.
 Some interventional cardiology procedures are performed in conjunction with a cardiothoracic surgeon.

+Occupational hazards

+There are a number of occupational hazards associated with interventional cardiology procedures.
+Since both interventional cardiologists and electrophysiologists work in close proximity to the patient, and therefore close to the ionising radiation source used in imaging, they are exposed to radiation under their normal working conditions.
+To mitigate the radiation hazard, a number of shielding methods may be employed, such as lead aprons, screens, eyewear and thyroid shields, which considerably reduce radiation doses to key organs when properly used.
+However, the considerable mass of these devices can also cause risks to health, particularly in terms of lower back pain.

 Education

 In the US and Canada, interventional cardiology requires a minimum of seven years of post-graduate medical education and up to 9 years of post-graduate medical education for those wanting to perform advanced structural heart procedures.